Fluid-induced snap-through instability of spherical shells

-To measure the pressure drop across the inner channel, we placed a $1$ bar pressure sensor (Omega Engineering, PXM409-001BGUSBH) just upstream of the channel.
+The insets in Fig.~\ref{fig:fig5} shows the two states of our system: at the bottom, the shell is in its reference configuration, thereby allowing the fluid to flow in both the inner and outer channels; at the top, the shell has snapped, preventing the fluid to flow within the internal channel.
+The experimental critical Cauchy number follows our prediction despite the internal channel placed downstream, as shown by the two stars in Fig.~\ref{fig:fig4}, corresponding to the experimental runs with these coaxial setups.
+To measure the pressure drop across the inner channel, we placed a $1$ bar relative pressure sensor (Omega Engineering, PXM409-001BGUSBH) just upstream of the channel.
 This allowed us to quantify the relative increase in pressure drop per unit length, defined as $S=(\Delta p_a-\Delta p_b)/L$, where $\Delta p_a$ and $\Delta p_b$ are the (dimensionless) pressure drops measured after and before snapping, respectively, over the length $L$ of the inner tube.
 All pressures are non-dimensionalized by $\mu U_\textup{max}/R_c$.

-To determine the pressure drops, we conducted experiments in two distinct channel configurations and recorded the time series of pressure data before and after snapping.
-To mitigate the effects of oscillations from the syringe pump, we analyzed the steady-state portion of the signal and extracted average, maximum, and minimum pressure values.
-We also removed any baseline offset by subtracting the lowest pressure value recorded before the start of the experiment.
-The difference in pressure drop before and after snapping was used to compute the mean and uncertainty of $S$.

-To better understand the operation of the valve, we developed a theoretical framework to predict the dimensionless pressure drop increase $S$ based on model parameters.
 Before snapping, the total flow rate $Q$ is the sum of the flow through the inner tube and the surrounding annulus, each described by a Poiseuille flow.
 After snapping, the flow is confined entirely to the annular region, which now accommodates the full flow rate $Q$.
-Applying classical expressions for cylindrical and annular Poiseuille flow (see Methods), we derive:
+Applying classical expressions for cylindrical and annular Poiseuille flow, we derive \cite{supp}

-Fig.~\ref{fig:fig5} (b) shows the nondimensional pressure drop difference between the two states, $\bar{S}=S/(\mu U_\textup{max}/R_c^2)$, as a function of $\xi$, as obtained via our theory (\eqref{eq:S}, solid line), 2D simulations with rigid shells (circles), in the initial and inverted curvature configurations, and experiments (diamonds).
-The colorbar shows the values of $\theta$.
-We find good agreement across our different methods, thus conveying both the feasibility of our snapping valve and the quality of our theoretical and numerical frameworks.
+Fig.~\ref{fig:fig5} shows the nondimensional pressure drop difference between the two states, $\bar{S}=S/(\mu U_\textup{max}/R_c^2)$, as a function of $\xi$, as obtained via our theory (Eq. \eqref{eq:S}, solid line), 2D simulations with rigid shells in the initial and inverted curvature configurations (circles), and experiments (diamonds).
+We find good agreement across our different methods, thus conveying both the feasibility of our snapping valve and the quality of our theoretical and numerical frameworks, across order of magnitudes.